PCB Routing Angle Myths: 45-Degree Angle Versus 90-Degree Angle

 Why Are 45° Corners So Widely Used?

 Every myth has an origin.
 In the case of routing with 45° corners, the myth can be traced back to a time when PCB manufacturing wasn’t as advanced as it is today.
-Back then, right-angle or any sharp angle corners presented a realistic threat to manufacturability.
+Back then, right-angle PCB corners or anything with a sharp angle presented a realistic threat to manufacturability.
 Sharp corners could cause acid traps, where some of the acids used in etching linger and continue to corrode the copper at sharp corners.
 Back then, engineers were also concerned that right-angled corners aren’t as sturdy as 45° ones and could be peeled off easily.

 Sharp corners used to cause manufacturability issues.